mahoney1/test/eploy-to-fabric-multi-org.md

 # Deploying a {{site.data.conrefs.composer_full}} blockchain business network to {{site.data.conrefs.hlf_full}} (multiple organizations)

-This tutorial will demonstrate the steps that administrators in multiple organization scenarios must take to deploy a blockchain business network to an instance of {{site.data.conrefs.hlf_full}}, including how to generate the {{site.data.conrefs.composer_full}} configuration.
+This tutorial will provide a demonstration of  that administrators in multiple organization scenarios must take to deploy a blockchain business network to an instance of {{site.data.conrefs.hlf_full}}, including how to generate the {{site.data.conrefs.composer_full}} configuration.

 It is recommended that you first follow the previous tutorial that demonstrates how to deploy a blockchain business network to an instance of {{site.data.conrefs.hlf_full}} for a single organization, as it will explain some of the concepts in more detail.

-This tutorial will cover how to deploy a blockchain business network to a {{site.data.conrefs.hlf_full}} network that spans two organizations, `Org1` and `Org2`.
-The tutorial is presented with different types of steps depending on which organization should follow the step.
+This tutorial describes the process to deploy a blockchain network using  {{site.data.conrefs.hlf_full}}  and which spans two organizations, `Org1` and `Org2`.
+A Composer business network is deployed to this and the chaincode container for this is instantiated across the multi-organizational blockchain network.

+The blockchain network in this tutorial is configured using docker containers with both Organizations on the same machine (obviously, in the real world, they'll be in separate networks).
+The tutorial has colour-coded steps for convenience, to indicate 'which organization' should follow a step - or indeed if 'both' need to complete the step.

 The first kind of step is for both organizations to follow: